harryg1244/Learning-Journal/CP3402_Learning_Journal_Week_1.md.md

-# CP3402 Learning Journal - Harrison Groemer - Week 1
+# CP3402 Learning Journal - Harrison Groemer

+**Week 1:**

+## Learning Activities & Resources:

+- I did not attend the weekly Seminar, although I did engage with forums for expert advice and assistance.
+I also followed the tutorials provided for the installation of Visual Code Studio and the set up of Git hosting.

-**Estimated Hours:** 5 hours
+## Estimated Hours: 5 hours

-I spent about 5 hours of my own time this week on this subject, not including time spent on the assignment.
+- I spent about 5 hours of my own time this week on this subject, not including time spent on the assignment.

 ## Content Insights